NWChemEx/TAMM/README.md

    index p1,p2,p3 : V;

  - **Array Declarations**
-  //default = anti-symmetry
+  default = anti-symmetry
     > array v[O,O][V,V];  (upper indices follower by lower)
   (OR)
   array v[O,O][V,V] : irrep_v; (irrep is optional)

-scalar s; // A scalar is a zero dimensional tensor - cannot be initialized with a constant
+    A scalar is a zero dimensional tensor - cannot be initialized with a constant
+    > scalar s;

 - **Operations**
 An assignment can only be of the form: